 Best Raised Bed Options for You

 So if you’re liking this topic, you will definitely also enjoy reading and watching about Ruth Stout, mother of deep mulch gardening, as well as reading more about Hugelkultur.
-Our Hugelkultur beds appear to be thriving and they’re just in their first year, so we’ll definitely be incorporating more of those as well as more of the Back to Eden natural gardening approach.
+Our Hugelkultur beds are in the third year and are thriving without us having added anything but seeds and plants.

 Let’s keep on growing!